 Dr. Jennifer Sullivan, MD, MPH, was appointed as secretary of the Indiana Family and Social Services Administration by Governor Eric J. Holcomb, effective Jan.
 9, 2017.
 Prior to this appointment, she served as the deputy state health commissioner and director for health outcomes at the Indiana State Department of Health.
 Dr. Sullivan is currently a professor of clinical emergency medicine and pediatrics at Indiana University School of Medicine.
 She served as the division chief for pediatric emergency medicine and was the program director for the emergency medicine and pediatrics residency from 2007-2015.
 Dr. Sullivan continues to work clinically in the Riley Hospital for Children emergency department.

 Lorelei Atalie Vargas serves as executive director of Trinity Commons, a part of Trinity Church Wall Street which has been a part of New York City history for over 300 years.
 Trinity has evolved into a global institution leading advocacy around social and racial justice; partnering with nonprofits; offering grants to support mission aligned programs; and, having developed high quality music, educational and social programming.
 Prior to her current appointment, Lorelei served as deputy commissioner for child and family well-being with the City of New York’s Administration for Children’s Services where she was responsible for administering the agency’s first division dedicated to using a two generation approach to strengthen programs, leverage existing resources and build on the assets that are inherent in the children and families of New York City.

 Sarah Watamura, PhD

 University of Denver

-President & CEO, Senior Vice President & Chief Medical Officer
+President and CEO, Senior Vice President, & Chief Medical Officer

 University of Maryland Capital Region Health